Services for Preschool Age Children

 English as a Second Language Instruction

 When registering their students at Allegheny Valley, all parents/guardians will be required to fill out a Home Language Survey.
 Based upon the responses to this survey, those children who qualify will be referred for an “English Language Learner Assessment.”
 The results of this assessment will determine if a student requires English as a Second Language instruction.
-Parents/Guardians may not opt their children out of English Language Learner Assessment or ESL instructions if found to be eligible.
+Parents/Guardians may not opt their children out of English Language Learner Assessment or EL instructions if found to be eligible.

 Federal guidelines, as set forth in the No Child Left Behind Act of 2001, require that the local school identify children who are experiencing homelessness.
 The federal mandate, and the intention of the Allegheny Valley School District, is to ensure that homeless children and youth have access to free appropriate public education on an equal basis with other children.
 Children who are experiencing homelessness, including those living with others in emergency situations, may qualify for assistance with transportation, school lunch, and tutoring, so that they can remain in their school of origin.
 If you believe your child(ren) may qualify for these services, please contact the principal of your child(ren)’s school.
-You may also contact Dr. Janice Nuzzo, Director of Student Achievement, at 724-274-5300.
+You may also contact the Director of Student Achievement at 724-274-5300.

 Free & Reduced Price Meals